tfluhr/test-project/docs/chapters/online-workflow.md

 5. Most users should choose "Public" repository.
 If you are hosting on GitHub Pages it must be public unless you upgrade to a paid account.

-1. Leave the "Include all branches" option unchecked; you only want the `main` branch
+1. Leave the "Include all branches" option unchecked; you only want the `main` branch.
+The other branches include experimental junk or files you won't need.

 1. Click on the green button "Create repository from template."
 This will take you to your new repository.

 ## Repository Files and Folders

 Your new repository comes with a few files and folders you'll be using to add and edit your manuscript content.
 All of these files and folders are contained in the `source` directory.
 These are the **only** files and folders you will need to edit to use Lantern for your textbook project.
+Click on the `source` folder to view its contents.

 ![Screenshot of the "source" folder contents](ow_source-directory.png)